waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Pokémon Crystal Journey

 ## Current Plan
-- My team is healed and I am back on Route 30.
+- I am currently on Route 30, trying to get to Violet City.
-- I will take the western path, as the eastern path was a dead end.
+- The eastern path is a dead end.
-- I will proceed north on the western path, fighting or avoiding trainers and wild Pokémon as necessary, until I reach Violet City.
+- I am currently stuck in a small alcove on the western path.
+The only way out is to jump down the `HOP_DOWN` ledge to the west, which will force me to backtrack slightly.
+- Once I escape the alcove, I will find a new path north to continue towards Violet City.

 ## The Rival
 - A red-haired boy named KAINE stole a Totodile from Professor Elm's lab.